-So, while it's good to have an appealing smile, a healthy mouth has broader implications for the health of the entire body, in particular, the heart.
-That’s because the mouth is an ideal breeding ground for bacteria, funguses like candida albicans, parasites and viruses.
-And the teeth can be conduits that allow these pathogens into the bloodstream, which take them directly to the heart.
+Sure, we all want to have an appealing smile, but a healthy mouth has broader implications for the health of your entire body, in particular, your heart.
+That’s because it turns out the mouth is an ideal breeding ground for bacteria, fungi like candida albicans, parasites and viruses.
+And the teeth can be the path these pathogens take right into your bloodstream, which take them directly to your heart.

-Indeed, researchers have found that poor dental hygiene and bleeding gums could allow up to 700 different types of bacteria to enter the bloodstream, which, studies show, increases your risk of a heart attack regardless of how fit and healthy you are.
+In fact research has revealed that poor dental hygiene and bleeding gums could allow up to 700 different types of bacteria to enter your bloodstream, which, studies show, increases your risk of a heart attack regardless of how fit and healthy you are.

-If the gums bleed or if a tooth becomes damaged from decay, trauma, wear or infection, then bacteria can enter the bloodstream from the mouth.
-From there it can travel throughout the body.
+If your gums bleed, or if a tooth becomes damaged from decay, trauma, wear or infection, then bacteria can enter your bloodstream from the mouth.
+From there it can travel throughout your entire body!

 Numerous studies now point to a very strong connection between oral health and heart health.